polymathematic/QE-Articles/DC-Beer-Trail/README.md

 If you're hungry by the end, grab some fantastic Neapolitan pizza at Menomale at 12th and Franklin NE before you get to Right Proper.

 All of these establishments are open on Saturday, and most stay open as late as 9 or 10 pm.
 Hellbender and Three Star, however, close much earlier at 7 and 5 pm, respectively.
 Plan accordingly.

+*This article was originally published on [Greater Greater Washington](http://greatergreaterwashington.org/post/33715/this-is-the-best-route-for-checking-out-dcs-breweries/).*